ruivieira/ceh-odh/README.md

 ## Deploy model

-The model can be deployed by first adding the S3 credentials and URL to `deploy/model/ceh-ceph-seldon-model.json`:
+The model can be deployed by first adding the S3 credentials and URL to `deploy/model/ceh-ceph-seldon-model.json`, such as:

 ```json
 "env" : [